 What to take

 Whenever embarking on a journey, making sure you’re prepared is key.
 Not only will this mean that you won’t have to frequently make stops, but you can rest assured knowing that you’re prepared for every eventuality.
 When travelling for longer distances, make sure that you stop every couple of hours to avoid tiredness and to stretch your legs.
-Another great way to work around this is by sharing the driving with a friend or family member, purchasing some short-term car insurance to ensure they’re covered.
+Another great way to work around this is by sharing the driving with a friend or family member, purchasing some day insurance to ensure they’re covered.

 Aside from the essential items, your drive can be made easier by packing snacks, CDs and other items.
 When asked about her top tips to take into consideration before embarking on a coastal drive, Hayley from Devon Mama advised this: “Before setting off on any trip that’s going to take a while, I always make sure we’ve planned in a couple of potential stops.